< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The Rad Lab was working on targeting radars in parallel with the British, but American progress was slow.
 Luis Alvarez was working on an advanced concept named "Eagle", of which more is said later, but it was a relatively long-term effort.
 In June 1942, the Rad Lab had begun a more conservative project named "NAB (Navigation And Bombing)" that was modeled after H2S, but the small NAB team could not match the efforts of the TRE.

 One of the Rad Lab researchers, George Valley, who had been working on gun-laying radar, had witnessed a bomb raid while visiting London in the fall of 1942.
-Valley had noticed how ineffectual British anti-aircraft fire had been, and felt the best way to fight back against the Germans was not try to shoot down their bombers, but to bomb Germany.
+Valley had noticed how ineffectual British anti-aircraft fire had been, and felt the best way to fight back against the Germans was not to shoot down their bombers, but to bomb Germany.
 When he returned to America, he left the gun-laying project and took over the NAB group.
 Valley was smart, aggressive, abrasive, and determined to build a targeting radar that worked.

 In early 1943, pressure on the Rad Lab to build a targeting radar increased.
 The USAAF had sent the Eighth Air Force to England to pursue precision daylight bombing, but that concept was almost a joke.
 While the USAAF played up the Norden optical bombsight as a miracle gadget, capable of putting a "bomb in a pickle barrel", it wasn't that good, and the region was cloudy much of the year anyway.
-The Sperry company had actually built a better bombsight, but the Norden company had some really good salesmen -- and in fact, much of what was said about the Norden bombsight was just Norden marketing "hype" that had gone into wide circulation.
+The Sperry company had actually built a better bombsight, but the Norden company had really good salesmen -- and in fact, much of what was said about the Norden bombsight was just Norden marketing "hype" that had gone into wide circulation.

 Valley had managed to refine the NAB S-band targeting radar to the point where it worked as well as H2S, but that wasn't good enough.
 The Rad Lab's efforts to build a 3-centimeter (10 GHz) ASV had reached the advanced test stage, however, and Valley felt that an X-band targeting radar might just be the solution.
 Unfortunately, everyone else was focused on the advanced Eagle radar for the targeting job.
 It promised much greater accuracy, and at the time the USAAF did not like the idea of carpet-bombing cities -- though that would change.
 Still, nobody was exactly sure when Eagle would be ready for combat.
 Rad Lab officials knew that USAAF policy could change, and so Valley was allowed to quietly continue work on X-band targeting radar as a backup plan.